UW-Madison Administrative Policy

 IV.
 Vehicle Rental.
 Travelers must use the Big Ten Alliance contract with Enterprise and National Car Rental when renting a vehicle for business use.
 If Enterprise and National do not serve the location of travel, the State of Wisconsin contract with Hertz must be used.
 If neither of these is available, a non-contract vendor may be used.

-- What to Book: Vehicle rentals are limited to compact/standard/intermediate vehicle classes unless a business need requires a larger class of vehicle.
+- What to Book: Vehicle rentals are limited to mid-size SUV vehicle classes and below unless a documented business need requires a larger class of vehicle.

-- Booking Methods: Travelers must book rental vehicles through Concur when using the Big Ten Alliance or State of Wisconsin contracts.
-If Enterprise, National or Hertz do not serve a particular location and another vendor must be used, travelers are encouraged, but not required, to use Concur to reserve a vehicle.
+- Booking Methods: Contract rentals through Enterprise, National, or Hertz must be booked through Concur or directly with the University’s contracted travel agency.
+If Enterprise, National or Hertz do not serve a particular location and another vendor must be used, travelers are encouraged, but not required, to use the same methods to reserve a vehicle.

 - Personal Use: Personal use of the Big Ten Alliance contract is permitted, but reservations must be made through the personal use portal.
 The daily and weekly rates are the same when using the Big Ten Alliance contract for personal use, but travelers must pay additional costs for insurances.